ariflabs/HTML/README.md

-This is just fro exercises
+This is just for exercises